nightscout/trio-docs/docs/EN/operate/customize.md

-# Add Customizations to iAPS
+# Add Customizations to Open-iAPS

-Here are a few ways to customize iAPS' code to better suit your needs.
+Here are a few ways to customize Open-iAPS' code to better suit your needs.
 Please be very careful when editing any code.

 ## Bypass Authentification for Bolusing

 Depending on your iPhone Settings and model, you may have Face ID or Touch ID enabled.
-Those security features will also be used to authenticate bolus delivery in iAPS.
+Those security features will also be used to authenticate bolus delivery in Open-iAPS.
 You can choose to disable authentication (i.e., not require Face ID, Touch ID, or passcode for bolusing) through the following code customization.

 :::{admonition} Caution
 :class: caution